wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 change what happens when pages of a certain type are added, deleted, published, or have some other action applied to them.
-Customising the ``CreateView`` or ``EditView`` for your a page type ``Model`` (even it just to add an additional stylesheet or javascript), simply won't have any effect, as those views are not used.
+Customising the ``CreateView`` or ``EditView`` for your a page type ``Model`` (even it just to add an additional stylesheet or JavaScript), simply won't have any effect, as those views are not used.

 If you do find yourself needing to customise the add, edit or other